Identify your requested topic from the list below or suggest a customized topic.

 Acing the Interview

-• This presentation is designed to offer some tips and skills needed to transition from college student to professional.
-Topics could include how to navigate salary/benefit negotiations, how to convey professionalism through personal dress, how they respond to others, professional habits and work ethic, and/or how one’s college experience provides numerous opportunities to develop skills that will lead to career success.
+· This presentation is designed to offer some best practices and skills needed to transition from college student to professional.
+Topics could cover a range of practices and practical guidance that will address more common experiences students and graduates encounter in early careers such as email etiquette, appropriate use of business cards, social media practices, professional greetings/handshakes, networking, and various types of dress from business casual to business formal, professional habits and work ethic, and/or how one’s college experience provides numerous opportunities to develop skills that will lead to career success.
+This presentation is best suited for Junior, Senior, and Graduate Level Student.

 Deciding on Graduate School